 2.)
-Once the milk has reached 180°F, turn off the heat source, leaving the pot on it.
+Once the milk has reached 180°F, turn off the heat source.

 3.)
 While stirring, add sugar and vanilla.
 Mix well until dissolved.

 5.)
-Once the temperature reaches 115°F, add the yogurt starter, stirring until well combined.
+Once the temperature reaches 115°F, remove the pot from the water immediately.
+Add the yogurt starter, stirring until well combined.

-7.)
-After incubation, remove the covered pot from the oven.
-When you take the lid off, you’ll see the yogurt has formed into a wobbly, but solid form.
+8.)
+After incubation, you’ll see that the yogurt has formed into a wobbly, but solid form.
 When you tilt the pot, the yogurt will pull away from the sides as one single mass.
-You’ll also see a yellow liquid all around the yogurt.
+You may also see a yellow liquid all around the yogurt (this is whey).

-10.)
+11.)
 Pour the yogurt into jars.
-Be sure to have one quart jar that is marked “STARTER” so that you and your family know not to eat it.
+Be sure to separate a few tablespoons of your yogurt, as a reserve.
 This will be the yogurt you use to make your next batch.

 11.)
 Refrigerate overnight.
 By the next morning, your yogurt will have thickened and it will be ready to eat!

 *For your yogurt starter, if this is your first batch, you can use store bought yogurt, as long as it has live cultures in it.
-I use Stoneyfield Organic Vanilla Yogurt.
+I’ve used Stoneyfield Organic Vanilla Yogurt, and also Oui (Vanilla).
 You can use flavored yogurt, and your first batch will have a faint flavor to it, but any following batches will not have any of the flavor with it.
-After your first batch of yogurt is completed, you will

 *During both the heating and cooling of the milk, stir often so that you avoid a film or skin forming on the top layer.
 If at any time a skin does form, DO NOT mix it into the milk.
 Use the ladle to remove it from the pot.
 If you don’t, you’ll have little bits of the film all throughout your finished yogurt.
 Still edible, but very aggravating.

 *During any part of the heating and cooling, if you walk away and forget about the milk, all is not lost.
-You may not have the very best yogurt, but it is definitely still worth keeping!
 So if your milk foams up from heat and starts rolling over the pot, don’t give up on it.
 Just turn off the heat, and allow it to cool as you continue to stir/remove any film that may form.
 If you let the milk cool way too much, just warm it back up to 115°F, and continue with the recipe.

 *Graininess in your yogurt is a result off too much heat and/or heating too quickly.
-If you find this to be a problem for you, lower your temperatures and/or incubate your yogurt for the recommended 6 hours.
+If you find this to be a problem for you, lower your temperatures.

-*Yogurt will last 4 or 5 days, at which point, a new batch will need to be made using your “STARTER” quart.
-You can definitely use the starter sooner than that if you run out within hours of it being ready to eat, like we do!
+*Yogurt will last 4 or 5 days, at which point, a new batch will need to be made using your “STARTER.”
+You can definitely use the starter sooner than that if you run out within hours of it being ready to eat, like we sometimes do!